MarlinMyrte/Most-Improved-Player-Prediction/README.md

 - Percentile ranked data
 - Scaled data

-The dataset with the not transformed data had the best average accuracy so I decided to use that one for the rest of the Classification approach
+The dataset with the not transformed data had the best average accuracy so I decided to use that one for the rest of the Classification approach.

 ![alt text](https://github.com/MarlinMyrte/Most-Improved-Player-Prediction/blob/main/reg_accuracies.png "Regression Accuracies")

 #### Feature selection